Maine Principals' Association

-The Maine Principals’ Association (MPA) is the governing body for sports competitions among all public and some private high schools in the state of Maine.
+The Maine Principals’ Association (MPA) is the governing body for sports competitions among all public and some private high schools in the U.S. state of Maine.
 It is a member of the National Federation of State High School Associations.
 The MPA offices are located in Augusta.

 History

 First established in 1927 as the State Principals' Association, it became the Maine Principals' Association in 1992 as a result of a merger between the Maine Secondary School Principals' Association (est. 1951) and the Maine Elementary Principals' Association (est. 1975).

 Athletic Classifications

 Schools competing under the MPA are grouped into (at most) four classes, with different enrollment cutoffs for each sport (Broken down by season):